-Wolf Kettler is a UK based European photography artist and portrait photographer.
-Much of his photography is an investigation into the perception of reality.
-Wolf’s work has been published and exhibited internationally and featured on the radio and on national television.
+The perception of reality is a recurring theme in the work of the European photography artist and portrait photographer Wolf Kettler.
+His work has been published and exhibited internationally and featured on radio and national television.

 Wolf Kettler is also a published writer.
 His text Photography and Realism and collection of essays on reality in photography is in publication.
 His captioned photography series I Object, which documents the destruction proposed by the planned building of a quarry near where he lives, was published as a book and presented to the County Council.
 The photographs were instrumental in overturning the planned actions.